nspsck/RM67162_Micropython_QSPI/README.md

 b = bytearray(100 * 1024)
 ```
 twice, starting from the 2nd time, it takes a very long time for it to complete.
-This is to be believe that you get more RAM for the `esp32`port with the newest Micropython, which can result to too few RAM left for the `freeRTOS` running on the esp32 and hence leads into a system crash.
+This is to be believed that you get more RAM for the `esp32`port with the newest Micropython, which can result in too little RAM left for the `freeRTOS` running on the esp32 and hence leads to a system crash.

 Contents: